nicolasjinchereau/score-service/README.md

-A basic score-keeping service for games with endpoints for adding, viewing, and deleting scores.
+A basic score-keeping service for games, written in ASP.NET, with endpoints for adding, viewing, and deleting scores.